Conditional Simulation Using Diffusion Schr\"odinger Bridges: Abstract

 \section{Abstract}

 Denoising diffusion models have recently emerged as a powerful class of generative models.
-They provide state-of-the-art results, not only for unconditional simulation, but also when used to solve conditional simulation problems arising in a wide range of inverse problems such as image inpainting or deblurring.
+They provide state-of-the-art results, not only for unconditional simulation, but also when used to solve conditional simulation problems arising in a wide range of inverse problems.
 A limitation of these models is that they are computationally intensive at generation time as they require simulating a diffusion process over a long time horizon.
 When performing unconditional simulation, a Schr\"odinger bridge formulation of generative modeling leads to a theoretically grounded algorithm shortening generation time which is complementary to other proposed acceleration techniques.
-We extend here the Schr\"odinger bridge framework to conditional simulation.
-We demonstrate this novel methodology on various applications including image super-resolution and optimal filtering for state-space models.
+We extend the Schr\"odinger bridge framework to conditional simulation.
+We demonstrate this novel methodology on various applications including image super-resolution, optimal filtering for state-space models and the refinement of pre-trained networks.
+Our code can be found at \href{https://github.com/vdeborto/cdsb}{\texttt{https://github.com/vdeborto/cdsb}}.